-- Updated responsibilities and language to be consist with current DOE and NNSA policy documents (e.g., Acquisition Executive was changed to Project Management Executive). - Clarified DOE O 450.2, Integrated Safety Management, responsibilities (e.g., requirement for program offices that direct operations at locations where more than one DOE program office conducts work, assignment of NNSA ISM Champions, ISM declaration frequency). - Added requirements associated with DOE O 458.1, Radiation Protection of the Public and the Environment. - Added Safety Management Program responsibilities that were not included in NNSA SD 450.2 AC1. - Made editorial changes throughout the document. - 6.
+- d.
+Clarified requirements for Integrated Safety Management (ISM) effectiveness reviews and declarations.
+Including development and use of safety performance measures, objectives, and commitments. - e.
+Added responsibility for Personal Protective Equipment (PPE) based on lessons learned from COVID-19 response. - f.
+Made editorial changes throughout the document. - 6.
 BACKGROUND.
-This SD contains a description of NNSA senior management, Headquarters (HQ) and Field Office Manager (FOM) functions, responsibilities, and authorities related to safety management.
-This SD lists NNSA requirements regarding organizational accountability for safety management derived from DOE directives or NNSA SDs and other assignments and delegations made by the Administrator.
-Specific references to such directives found in this SD refer to the latest approved revision of the directive or its successor directive as applicable to NNSA activities.
-The appendixes contain references, acronyms, and NNSA's ISMSD.
+This SD describes NNSA senior management, Headquarters (HQ), and Field Office Manager (FOM) functions, responsibilities, and authorities related to safety management.
+NNSA requirements regarding organizational accountability for safety management derived from DOE directives or NNSA SDs and other assignments and delegations made by the Administrator are also listed in this SD.
+Specific references to such directives found in this SD, refer to the latest approved revision of the directive or its successor directive as applicable to NNSA activities.
+The appendixes contain references, acronyms, and NNSA's Integrated Safety Management System Description (ISMSD).

-DOE line management refers to the unbroken chain of responsibility that extends from the Secretary of Energy to the Deputy Secretary, to the secretarial officers (Administrator or designee), to the program and functional managers and FOMs who are responsible for mission and program execution (DOE O 226.1, Implementation of Department of Energy Oversight Policy and NNSA SD 226.1, NNSA Site Governance).
+DOE line management refers to the unbroken chain of responsibility that extends from the Secretary of Energy to the Deputy Secretary, to the secretarial officers (Administrator or designee), to the program and functional managers and FOMs who are responsible for mission and program execution (see DOE O 226.1, Implementation of Department of Energy Oversight Policy, and NNSA SD 226.1, NNSA Site Governance).
 The FOMs report directly to the Administrator.
-The Administrator is supported by NA-50, which maintains operational awareness on safety matters, provides technical support to the FOMs, and assists the FOMs in maintaining a consistent application of nuclear and non-nuclear safety requirements.
-NA-50 also executes, on behalf of the Administrator, the line management functions of the Central Technical Authority (CTA) and Cognizant Secretarial Officer (CSO) for safety matters.
-The program interface with the field offices takes place through the appropriate Deputy Administrator or Associate Administrator.
-Federal oversight of the contractor will be accomplished as close to the work as practical and as required by DOE O 226.1 and NNSA SD 226.1, and with the responsibilities indicated in this SD.
+The Administrator is supported by the Central Technical Authority (CTA) and the Cognizant Secretarial Officer for Safety (CSO), who maintain operational awareness on safety matters, provide technical support to the FOMs, and assist the FOMs in maintaining a consistent application of nuclear and non-nuclear safety requirements.
+The CSO also executes, on behalf of the Administrator, the line management function for safety matters.
+The CTA, on behalf of the Administrator, ensures situational awareness of nuclear safety matters across the Enterprise.
+Program interface with the field offices takes place through the appropriate Deputy Administrator or Associate Administrator.
+Federal oversight of the contractor is accomplished as close to the work, as practical, as required by DOE O 226.1 and NNSA SD 226.1, and with the responsibilities indicated in this SD.

-Safety management responsibility for work done by DOE and other non-NNSA tenant activities remains with NNSA line management (a landlord function) and should be communicated by NNSA to non-NNSA tenants.
-For projects executed through non-Management and Operating (M&O) contracts, the work done at a site must be performed within the envelope approved by the FOM as delegated/further delegated.
-Formal stop work authority normally resides with the FOM and contracting officer (CO), but all NNSA personnel have authority (and are expected) to stop or pause unsafe or unsecure activities.
+Safety management responsibility for work done by DOE and other non-NNSA tenant activities remains with NNSA's line management (a landlord function) and should be communicated by NNSA to non-NNSA tenants.
+For projects executed through non-Management and Operating (M&O) contracts, the work done at a site must be performed within the safety envelope approved by the FOM as delegated and, in some cases, as further delegated.
+Formal stop work authority normally resides with the FOM and Contracting Officer (CO), but all NNSA personnel have authority (and are expected) to stop or pause unsafe or unsecure activities.
+Safety is everyone's responsibility.

 Line managers bear full responsibility for achieving assigned program objectives in a manner that is safe and legally, ethically, and fiscally responsible.
-Primary authority rests with the lowest line manager responsible for directing all of the resources needed to meet a specific requirement or objective.
+Primary authority rests with the lowest line manager responsible for directing all the resources needed to meet a specific requirement or objective.
 In most cases, this is a FOM, but, consistent with the tiered risk decision-making authority, it may be an HQ line manager.
-Responsibility is retained by the delegator, and authority may be delegated to the extent feasible, based upon the delegator's discretion, that the receiver has the capability to accomplish the task.
+Responsibility is retained by the delegator, and authority may be delegated to the extent feasible, based upon the delegator's discretion that the receiver has the capability to accomplish the task.
 Specific directives may limit the extent of re-delegation.